 Perhaps if there were a bottomless pit of money to spend on public transport infrastructure and services, our planners’ obsession with costly technological ‘solutions’ would be harmless enough.
 Unfortunately, the technological approach often leads to a destructive conflict between transport modes, as supporters of rival technologies compete for planners’ attention.

-In Brisbane, for example, the current planning orthodoxy supports busways because these are thought to be an ‘optimal’ public transport technology.
+In Brisbane, for example, the planning orthodoxy from the 1990s onward supports busways because these are thought to be an ‘optimal’ public transport technology.
 The first of these to be built was the South East Busway, which runs parallel to an existing railway line and actually runs for part of its length on land released by tearing up one of the tracks on this line.
 Trains in Brisbane are underused for the same reason as trains in Melbourne, because of the lack of feeder bus services to railway stations.
 Buses that could be feeding people to a faster, higher-capacity rail system are instead taking people on parallel routes all the way into the city, because of the attitude in planning circles that trains and buses are somehow in competition with one another instead of capable of forming a network.

 There are huge levels of rail infrastructure within Brisbane that are not put to good use due to poor frequency, poor interchange facilities and bottlenecks on train lines….
 If the South East Busway were operated only two buses per hour and buses were confined to go only up and down the busway with no services feeding into it, there would be uproar and patronage rock bottom.
 But this is exactly how South East Queensland’s train system is being operated.